Shooting In West Texas Leaves 8 Dead Including Gunman, 20 More Injured

-A traffic stop in Odessa, TX on Saturday, August 31, turned into the second shooting in the state in the last month, when a man shot at the state trooper who pulled him over before speeding away.
-The gunman then shot at numerous people using an AR-15-style rifle while driving in the cities of Odessa and Midland, located 20 miles apart, killing eight people (including the shooter) and injuring more than 20 others, The New York Times reports.
+A traffic stop in Odessa, TX on Saturday, 31st August turned into the second shooting in the state in the last month, when a man shot at the state trooper who pulled him over before speeding away.
+The 30-year-old suspect, a white male, then shot at numerous people in the cities of Odessa and Midland, located 20 miles apart, killing eight people (including the shooter) and injuring more than 20 others, The New York Times reports.

 The seven victims ranged from 15 years old to 57, officials said, but they have not yet confirmed identities.
 Those known include Edward Peregrino, 25, who ran into the yard of his parents' Odessa home after hearing gunshots; Leilah Hernandez, 15, who was shot while walking out of a car dealership with her brother; Joseph Griffith, 40, who was killed while sitting in his car with his wife and children at a traffic light; and Mary Granados, 29, a letter carrier whose vehicle the gunman hijacked.